Irenaeus-XVI/FlickPicks/README.md

 ## Development

-To develop FlickPicks further, you can add more features such as:
+To develop FlickPicks further, we added more features such as:

 - User authentication and registration using jBCrypt for password hashing
 - Saving user information and encrypted password  to a local SQLite database